-Should I go direct to my bank?
-Or should I shop around online?
+Should you go direct to your bank?
+Or should you shop around online?
 Perhaps you may be considering using a mortgage advisor, but don’t know if it’s worth the effort?

 Unlike most everyday financial products, mortgages can have a complex set of acceptance criteria.
 In addition to utilising your credit score to make an assessment, lenders also have a range of other affordability criteria they look at, including your income and earnings, the loan to property value ratio you are looking to borrow and a number of specific criteria around the property itself.
 This means that many people don’t know exactly how much they can borrow, or which deals they’re likely to be eligible for.

 The good news is that there is plenty of free advice available if you know where to look.
 In this article, we explore some of the options available to you, to help you find your way through the mortgage maze.

 If you’re buying a property for the first time, perhaps because you’ve always rented previously, an advisor can not only help you work out which deals are right for you, but can also support you throughout the application process.

 Advice can also prove invaluable if you’re moving home, and your existing mortgage deal isn’t portable, or if you need to borrow additional funds.
 An advisor can help you decide whether it’s worth redeeming your existing mortgage, or if you’d be better off sticking with your current provider.

 Similarly, if you’re remortgaging, or thinking about purchasing a buy-to-let property, an advisor can do all the sums on your behalf, helping you find the deals you’ll be eligible for, and which will suit you best based on your individual circumstances.